-For the year ended December 31, 2023, the increase in pension benefit obligation was primarily due to the decrease in the discount rate.
-For the year ended December 31, 2022, the decrease in pension benefit obligation was primarily due to the increased discount rates.
+For the year ended December 31, 2024, the increase in pension benefit obligation was primarily due to asset returns less than expected and net experiences losses.
+For the year ended December 31, 2023, the increase in pension benefit obligation was primarily due to the decrease in the discount rates.

+For the year ended December 31, 2024, the increase in postretirement benefit obligation was primarily increases in medical trend rate and net experience losses.
 For the year ended December 31, 2023, the increase in postretirement benefit obligation was primarily due to the decrease in the discount rate.
-For the year ended December 31, 2022, the decrease in postretirement benefit obligation was primarily due to the increase in discount rates and changes to the per capita claims costs and health care trend assumptions reflecting favorable past experience and BCBSM expectations of future experience.

-The benefit costs, employer contributions, and benefits paid for the years ended December 31, 2023 and 2022, are as follows:
+The benefit costs, employer contributions, and benefits paid for the years ended December 31, 2024 and 2023, are as follows: